timytk/PythonPortfolio/README.md

 # University-Projects
 These are the assignments I had for various modules during university.
-They are in Python, Java, and R.
+They are in Python, Java, C, and R.